SeisComP/main/apps/python/descriptions/scevtstreams.rst

-scevtstreams reads all picks of an event or solitary picks determining the time window between the first pick and the last pick.
+scevtstreams reads all picks of events, origins or solitary picks determining the time window between the first pick and the last pick.
-In addition symmetric asymmetric time margins are added to this time window.
+In addition symmetric or asymmetric time margins are added to this time window.
 It writes the streams that are picked including the determined time window for the event to stdout.
 This tool gives appropriate input information for :ref:`scart`, :ref:`fdsnws` and :cite:t:`capstool` for